Your Names: Andrew and Rebecca Turner

 We met in our local gym in Cheltenham where we are both from.
 We starting dating and within a year we moved to Dubai to teach out there.

 A total surprise!
 We had been to the gym that morning, went for a walk up Leckhampton Hill in Cheltenham (one of our favourite places at home).
 From the top of the hill the words ‘Will you marry me?’ had been arranged in the rocks.
-Then down on one knee Andy presented the ring….which was designed and purchased in Dubai! out came champagne, flutes and strawberries that were hidden in a nearby bush!
+Then down on one knee, Andy presented the ring… which was designed and purchased from Cara in Dubai!
+Out came champagne, flutes and strawberries that were hidden in a nearby bush!
 The perfect proposal!

 Choosing the Wedding Dress